Skylanders: Plot

 The games take place in the Skylands, a realm of floating islands located at the center of the universe that is often threatened by evil forces who seek to rule it and gain access to all worlds.
-For generations, a band of heroes known as the Skylanders have worked with the Portal Masters to defend Skylands from evil and protect the Core of Light.
+For generations, a band of heroes known as the Skylanders, among whom include the purple dragon Spyro, have worked with the Portal Masters to defend Skylands from evil and protect the Core of Light.

-Preceeding the events of each game, the Skylanders are sent away from their homeworld to earth by an antagonistic force, becoming frozen in the process due to the lack of magic in the 'human world'.
+Preceding the events of each game, the Skylanders are sent away from their home world to Earth, becoming frozen in the process due to the lack of magic in the 'human world'.
 In most games, they are mistaken for toys in this state, causing them to be sold at toy stores.

 The player(s) take on the role of a Portal Master, utilizing the Portal of Power to send the Skylanders back to their home so that they may battle against the Dark Portal Master Kaos, a recurring villain in the series, as well as his army and other recurring villains.